-Hananah's work has appeared or is forthcoming in Alaska Quarterly Review, Michigan Quarterly Review, Gargoyle, Willow Review, Concho River review, Westview literary journal, Word Riot, Moon City Review, Knee-Jerk magazine, and Bartleby Snopes, among others.
-She was a finalist for the Doris Betts' Fiction prize 2014, is a recipient of fellowships from the Virginia Center for the Creative Arts and the Rivendell writers' colony.
+Hananah's work has recently appeared in South West Review, Alaska Quarterly Review and Michigan Quarterly Review where it won the Lawrence Foundation Prize for Fiction.
+She was awarded a Tennesee Williams Scholarship in Fiction at the Sewanee Writers' Conference for 2019 and her short story “Fish Tank” was a Distinguished Story mention in Best American Short Stories 2019.
+She was a finalist for the Doris Betts' Fiction prize 2014 and a recipient of fellowships from the Virginia Center for the Creative Arts, Rivendell writers' colony and the Ragdale Foundation (forthcoming 2019.)
 Her work has been nominated for the Pushcart prize.
-She is a co-founder of #MTGcollective and a founder of the Dubai Literary Salon, a prose reading series.
+She is a co-founder of #MTGcollective and a founder of the Dubai Literary Salon, a prose-reading series.

-She received a Master of Fine Arts, Creative Writing degree from University of Maryland.
-She currently lives in Dubai where she teaches writing, dabbles in corporate training and improvises theater and life.
+She received a Master of Fine Arts, Creative Writing degree from University of Maryland and currently lives in Dubai where she teaches writing, dabbles in corporate training and improvises theater and life.

-She also serves as a Fiction Editor for Four Way Review and an Associate fiction editor for the Potomac Review.
-She is currently working on a collection of short stories and a novel, both set in Pakistan.
+She also serves as a Fiction Editor for Four Way Review.
+She is currently working on a collection of short stories and a novel.